skaletek-io/skaletek_kyc/README.md

 - Ensure Kotlin version is 2.0.0+
 - Verify Compose dependencies are correctly added
 - Check that `minSdk` is set to 24 or higher
+- Check that `compileSdk` is set to 35 or higher
+- Check that `ndkVersion` is set "27.0.12077973"

 **iOS Build Errors:**
 - Confirm Swift Package Manager dependencies are added